alilleybrinker/programming-languages-course/labs/4/index.md

 memory management or garbage collection.
 These core ideas are ownership, borrowing, and lifetimes.

+__Today's lab will be accompanied by copious examples in person, so be sure to show up on time and follow along as we work through them.__

 ### Ownership

 __Ownership__ is Rust's core mechanism for ensuring memory safety.